cypress-io/cypress/source/api/cypress-api/cookies.md

 By clearing cookies before each test you are gauranteed to always start from a clean slate.
 Starting from a clean state prevents coupling your tests to one another and prevents situations where mutating something in your application in one test affects another one downstream.

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "The most common use case for preserving cookies is to prevent having to log in to your application before each individual test.
-This is a problem if the majority of each test is spent logging in a user."
+The most common use case for preserving cookies is to prevent having to log in to your application before each individual test.
+This is a problem if the majority of each test is spent logging in a user.
-}
-[/block]
+{% endnote %}

 You can use `Cypress.Cookies.preserveOnce` to preserve cookies through multiple tests.